-Finding the best SSD (solid-state drive) for your needs is important for any system.
-A slow storage drive is a major bottleneck, making your processor sit there twiddling its clock cycles, waiting for data.
+Finding the best SSD or solid-state drive for your needs is important if you want the best gaming PC or laptop, or you just want a snappy productivity machine.
+A slow storage drive makes for a big bottleneck, forcing your processor to sit there twiddling its clock cycles, waiting for data.
 To speed up your reads and writes, you need a fast SSD.
-That's why we thoroughly test dozens of drives a year and highlight the best SSDs available on this page.
+That's why we test dozens of drives a year and highlight the best SSDs available here.

-As drives like Intel's 660p and its successor the Intel 665p start to undercut mainstream drives on the old SATA interface, while delivering much more speed, this could be the beginning of the end of our old friend, Serial ATA.
-And those existing SATA drives will have to continue falling in price as well, in order to at least compete on price, since they can't hope to keep up with NVMe drives on performance.
+As drives like Adata's recent Falcon M.2, Intel's 660p, and its successor the Intel 665p undercut mainstream drives on the older, slower SATA interface, this could be the beginning of the end of our old friend, Serial ATA.
+But companies are still doing new things with SATA, like Team Group's cavernous 15.3 TB drive.
+Existing SATA drives will have to continue falling in price as well, in order to at least compete on price, since they can't hope to keep up with NVMe drives on performance.

-You may have heard about blazing-fast next-generation PCIe 4.0 M.2 SSDs from the likes of Gigabyte, Corsair, Patriot and others.
+You may have heard about blazing-fast next-generation PCIe 4.0 M.2 SSDs from the likes of Gigabyte, Corsair, Patriot, and others.
 These drives will indeed up sequential speeds dramatically (thanks to a doubling of the PCIe bus bandwidth), making them the best SSD options for those who need the fastest speed possible.
-But to make use of that extra speed today, you'll need either a X570 motherboard or one of the upcoming B550 boards to run one of these drives at their top speed.
+For example, the Samsung 980 PRO can read and write at 7,000 and 5,000 MBps respectively and Phison's upcoming second-gen controller promises 7,400 / 7000 MBps.
+But to make use of that extra speed today, you'll need either an X570 motherboard or one of the newer B550 boards to run one of these drives at their top speed.

 Many of the new Intel Z490 boards also technically support PCIe 4.0.
-But to make use of that feature you'll have to wait until Intel delivers its next-gen Rocket Lake processors to get the PCIe 4.0 speed boost, which may not happen until 2021.
+But to make use of that feature you'll have to wait for Intel to deliver its next-gen Rocket Lake CPUs to get the PCIe 4.0 speed boost.
+That may not happen until 2021.
 Also, keep in mind that in many ways, beyond the obvious bump in sequential performance, users might not see much in the way of real-world benefits from these drives.

 Quick Shopping Tips